sbhjt-gr/inferra/docs/REST_APIs.md

 ### POST /api/generate

 Generate completion from a single prompt without conversation context.
+Provide the `model` string for a local GGUF, `apple-foundation`, or a remote provider identifier.

 **Request Body:**
 ```json